zhour-mt/backend-project-nc-news/README.md

 **`Instructions for Cloning the Repository`**
 To clone and access the respository, use the following commands:

 ```
 git clone https://github.com/zhour-mt/backend-project-nc-news.git
 cd backend-project-nc-news
 ```

 **`Dependencies to Install`**
 Npm packages were installed to allow for the achieved functionality.
 To install all packages used, use the following command:

 ```
 npm install
 ```

+If you wish to see more details, please see the package.json file at the "devDependencies" and "dependencies" sections.

 **`How to Seed Local Databases`**
 Use the following command:

 ```
 npm run seed
 ```

 **`How to run tests`**
 For the tests carried out, the jest, jest-sorted and supertest were installed to drive the development of this project.

 To carry out the tests, use the following command:

 ```
 npm test
 ```